Urination: Electric shock injuries and deaths

-In 2008 in London, a person died when they were urinating alongside a railway track at a train station and they received an electric shock.
-The person received the electric shock when their stream of urine connected with the electric current from the live third rail.
+In 2008 in London, a man died when he was urinating alongside a railway track at a train station and he received an electric shock.
+He received the electric shock when his stream of urine connected with the electric current from the live third rail.

-In 2010 in Washington state, a person who had died had received burns injuries on their body that were related to receiving an electric shock.
-It is thought that an electric current had traveled through their stream of urine and into their body.
-It is thought that the person had urinated into a roadside ditch and a live wire that was lying in the ditch gave the person an electric shock.
+In 2010 in Washington state, a man who had died had received burn injuries on his body that were related to receiving an electric shock.
+It appeared that an electric current had traveled through his stream of urine and into his body.
+It is thought that he had urinated into a roadside ditch and a live wire that was lying in the ditch gave him an electric shock.

-In 2014 in Spain, a person died while urinating on a lamp post when he received an electric shock, which may have traveled through the stream of urine and into his body.
+In 2014 in Spain, a young man died while urinating on a lamp post when he received an electric shock, which may have traveled through the stream of urine and into his body.